ENux-Distro/ENux/README.md

 - Debian base for stability and reliability
 - Bedrock Linux integration during installation
 - Access to multiple package managers on one system
 - Unified **pmm** tool for simplified package management
+- A nice ENux Welcome CLI program
 - Lightweight **XFCE** desktop for performance
 - Clean, minimal, and beginner-friendly setup
 - Our own Linux 6.18.5-enux kernel, ensuring you got the latest stable kernel. **(New)**

 ---

-## Difference Between ENux 1.0, 2.0, 2.1, 3.0 and 4.0 and 4.5
+## Difference Between ENux 1.0, 2.0, 2.1, 3.0 and 4.0, 4.5 and 5.0

 ### ENux 1.0
 - Multi-step installation process